raghudotcc/ddctl/README.md

 # ddctl

-A BDD-based toy model checker for CTL (Computational Tree Logic).
+A BDD-based model checker for CTL (Computational Tree Logic).

 ## Directly using the model checker library